baekdusan/aaai26-workshop-prototype/README.md

   - **Feedback example**: "Make the screen_purpose more specific"
   - **Question example**: "What does user_activities represent?"
 - Click "Confirm DR and Start UX Issue Analysis" when satisfied
+   - **Note**: A progress bar will appear showing the evaluation status
+   - Expected time: 1-2 minutes

 ### Step 3: Evaluate UX Issues
 - **Review** identified UX issues in the left dashboard